 Developed countries are clearly going through a loneliness epidemic.
 So, what can you do if you are one of those affected?
 Well, there are plenty of ways you can make new friends as an adult, such as joining social groups or developing bonds with colleagues, but if you're feeling lonely at home right now and are seeking ways to cope with negative feelings, here are 11 practical ideas to help you feel better and combat the pain of loneliness.

-Even though it may not be welcome, treat loneliness as an old friend that’s just popped by for a visit.
-That's because resisting loneliness only makes it worse, so accept how you feel in the moment.
+First of all, even though it may not be welcome, treat loneliness as an old friend that’s just popped by for a visit.
+That's because resisting loneliness only makes it worse, so accept how you feel in this moment.
 Do not blame yourself.
 Instead of fighting against lonely feelings, accept these painful emotions into your heart with self-compassion and it will help ease the pain a little.
 Accept your loneliness and make friends with it.

-If you feel alone it can be easy to start ruminating over how you’re in that position and whether you could have done things differently to avoid it.
+If you're feeling lonely it can be easy to start ruminating over how you’re in that position and whether you could have done things differently to avoid it.
 Getting creative is a simple and fun way to take your mind off of your thoughts and engaged in something more productive.
-You could try mandala coloring, adult colouring books, making a collage out of old magazines, drawing, or writing, for example.
+You could try mandala coloring, making a collage out of magazines, drawing, or writing, for example.
 Being creative will keep your mind busy and provide you with a sense of satisfaction and achievement.

-Colour your life when you're alone © shutterstock/Serhii Krot
+Colour your life when you're feeling lonely © shutterstock/Serhii Krot

 Use your alone time positively to boost your brainpower by doing a jigsaw or crossword.
 When solving a jigsaw, we must look at different pieces to figure out where they fit within the larger picture.
-Doing this helps to improve our visual-spatial reasoning.
-As well as helping to relive loneliness, studies show that doing puzzles can help delay the symptoms of dementia and Alzheimer’s disease.
+Doing this improves our visual-spatial reasoning.
+As well as helping to relieve loneliness, studies show that doing puzzles can help delay the symptoms of dementia and Alzheimer’s disease.
 Completing a jigsaw also reduces stress by occupying and engaging the mind to create a sense of calm.
-As a puzzle is pieced together, external worries and stress decreases as the mind focuses on a task that is both meditative and satisfying.
+As a puzzle is pieced together, external worries and stress decrease as the mind focuses on a task that is both meditative and satisfying.

 Unless you’re keeping occupied with some of the loneliness-busting tips above, staying inside alone will only mean you concentrate more on those feelings of isolation.
-By simply going for a walk outside you can change your environment and thoughts.
-Take a stroll and practice mindfulness, taking in all that is around you: the smells, sounds and sights.
-Try something cultural: pop to an exhibition or treat yourself to a film and get engrossed in something other than loneliness: see it as a personal date night!
-Alternatively, if you can, have a walk in a park or forest – the benefits of connecting with nature are proven by science.
+Simply going outside for a walk outside changes your environment and thoughts.
+Take a stroll and practise mindfulness, taking in all that is around you: the smells, sounds and sights.
+Or, try something cultural: pop to an exhibition or treat yourself to a film and get engrossed in something other than loneliness: see it as a personal date night!
+Alternatively, if you have green space nearby, have a walk in a park or do some forest bathing – the benefits of connecting with nature are proven by science.

 If you're feeling alone, take a mindful walk in nature

 Doing physical exercise is a great way to take your mind off your situation if your feelings of loneliness are taking over.
-Instead of mulling over things inside, jump outside for a jog or run and boost your happiness hormones.
-Better still, head to the gym and do a class – you're more likely to strike up a conversation with someone.
-If you find yourself chatting with someone new, don’t be afraid to ask for their number or go for a coffee together afterwards.
-You never know, they may be feeling just as lonely as you.
+Instead of mulling over things inside, head outside for a jog or run and boost your happiness hormones.
+Better still, head to the gym and try a new group class – you're more likely to strike up a conversation with someone.
+And if you do find yourself chatting with someone new and hit it off, don’t be afraid to ask for their number or ask them to go for a coffee together.
+You never know; they may be feeling just as lonely as you.

 Singing in a choir can combat loneliness © shutterstock/Monkey Business Images